riplrt/riplrt.github.io/index.md

 ---
 # Recent News @RIPLRT!!!

+### *The RIPLRT is Expanding*

+<p><i>October 10th, 2019</i>.
+Five students from the College of Biomedical Sciences, Adria Guajardo Allen, Donna Oh, Nicole Benavides, Shana Zadron, and Kylie Daguio, join the RIPLRT.
+Their integration comes in a timely manner as the RIPLRT have various deployed projects addressing respiratory health of different populations, including children with asthma and Puerto Ricans who experienced the devastating effects of Hurricane Maria.

+<b><a href="https://www.riplrt.com/2019-10-10-new-members-in-riplrt/" class="list-filter">Read more here!</a></b>

+---

 ### *Seminar at his Alma Mater*

 <p> <i>October 1st, 2019</i>.
 Thanks to the <a href="http://mbrs-rise.rcm.upr.edu/" target="_blank"> Researcn Initiation for Scientific Enhancement</a> (RISE) program at the University of Puerto Rico - Medical Sciences Campus (UPR-MSC) for inviting Dr. Rivera-Mariani to give a talk to the students of the RISE Program on how to integrate Biomedical Sciences into Environmental Health Studies.
 The UPR-MSC is the Alma Mater of Dr. Rivera-Mariani</p>